-Freelancers looking to earn more money now have more options than ever before.
-Whether you are freelancing full-time, looking to earn some pound or dollar on the side, or are looking for a freelancer to help you do some work, these are some of the best freelance websites that you should be considering in 2020.
+Whether you are freelancing full-time, looking to earn some money on the side, or are looking for a freelancer to help you do some work for you and your business, we feature the best freelance websites that you should be considering.

 Of course, there are many different factors that make a website great for freelancers.
 They can range from the number and variety of jobs available for freelancers, the frequency that new opportunities are presented, and of course one of the most important factor - how diligent they are when it comes to paying for your services.